Strophox/mazing/README.md

 ### Mixed Algorithm Timelapse

-'x-divide-and-conquer' *(better name pending)* is a variation on divide-and-conquer, where any recursive call may decide to let a another algorithm finish the remaining subsection.
+'x-divide-and-conquer' *(better name pending)* is a variation on normal divide-and-conquer where any recursive call may decide to let an arbitrary algorithm finish the remaining subsection.
-This allows mazes to be seamlessly and correctly built using independent, arbitrary perfect maze algorithms.
+This allows mazes to be correctly and seamlessly built using independent perfect maze algorithms.

 <details><summary>Mixed Divide-and-Conquer</summary>